ethanimproving/Family-Ideas/Law/Codes/The Constitution Of The Diurnal Conduct Of Individual Persons/Title 4 - Parenting.md

 **3.2** A weekly allowance will be given by commission of daily chores and tasks completed at Parent's discretion ([Dave Ramsay](https://www.youtube.com/watch?v=eN73ANzGJvU)).

+## § 4.
+Safety

+**4.1** Parents shall undertake reasonable measures to mitigate risks associated with the leading causes of death and health-related issues affecting children within their care ([Neil deGrasse Tyson](https://www.youtube.com/shorts/beq7hcmtMzk)).

+**4.2** The leading causes of death and health-related issues shall be periodically identified and updated by relevant health authorities or governmental agencies.

+**4.3** Parents shall ensure compliance with recommended screenings and health examinations as advised by healthcare professionals and relevant public health authorities.

+**4.4** Parents are obliged to implement safety measures, including but not limited to childproofing the home environment, ensuring appropriate use of safety equipment, and promoting awareness of potential hazards.

+**4.5** Parents shall actively seek and disseminate information regarding nutrition, physical activity, mental health, and other relevant aspects contributing to overall well-being.

+## § 5.
+Vaccinations

+**5.1** In adherence to the enduring principles of familial autonomy and personal liberties, parents are hereby proscribed from compelling the administration of vaccinations upon their children.
+This inhibition arises from the conviction that purposefully introducing pathogens stands in stark contravention to the hallowed tenets of biblical precedence, specifically those venerating cleanliness and the avoidance of pathogens.

+In accordance with the sacred scriptures—Haggai 2:13, Job 14:4, Leviticus 15:13—we are reminded of the divine injunction to refrain from contact with impure entities, including deceased creatures, blood, bodily fluids, diseases, and all that has been tainted by such elements.

+In the spirit of upholding these venerable principles, the act of immunization stands in opposition to the holistic concept of health and well-being.
+This contravention arises from the introduction of fluids laden with viruses, animal constituents, deleterious substances, or those derived from the remains of aborted infants.

+[[Vaccinations|Vaccines]] work by introducing the disease to the child, so the child can build an immunity to it.
+However, the controversy surrounding vaccinations make me more weary of the permanent side effects of injections than the acute protection they provide.

+My brother developed allergies after taking vaccines mandated by GISD for his job, after 27 years of never having allergies before.
+This evidence, among other similar testimonies, are more convincing than the publications of scientists who's grants are provided by Big Pharma.

+**5.2** External entities, including educational institutions or employers, are prohibited from interfering with the household's mandate to prioritize pathogen avoidance within the family unit.

 # Article 2: Psychological Development

 ## § 1.
 Education